citusdata/citus_docs/ref_arch/multi_tenant.rst

   DELETE from ads where campaign_id = 46 AND company_id = 5;
   COMMIT;

-As a final demonstration of SQL support, this query includes a joins, grouping, aggregation and a window function, and it executes fine.
+As a final demo of SQL support, we have a query which includes aggregates and window functions and it works the same as it does in PostgreSQL.
 The query ranks the ads in each campaign by the count of their impressions.

 ::